TaskManager91/Classical-Piano-Composer/README.md

 * Installing the following packages using pip:
 	* Music21
 	* Keras
-	* Tensorflow
+	* Tensorflow-gpu
 	* h5py

 ## Training

 To train the network you run **lstm.py**.

+To specify a source dir use --dir SOURCE

+To specify number of epochs use --epochs EPOCHS
 E.g.

 ```
-python lstm.py
+python lstm.py --dir cmajor --epochs 50
 ```
+To import "old weights" change Line 125 in lstm.py and guide it to the weights file.

 The network will use every midi file in ./midi_songs to train the network.
-The midi files should only contain a single instrument to get the most out of the training.

-**NOTE**: You can stop the process at any point in time and the weights from the latest completed epoch will be available for text generation purposes.
+**NOTE**: Weights are saved in output/SOURCE/weights-improvement-EPOCHS-LOSS-bigger.hdf files

 ## Generating music

 Once you have trained the network you can generate text using **predict.py**

+First set the specific weights File in Line 70 in predict.py

+Then run the file
 E.g.

 ```
 python predict.py
 ```

-You can run the prediction file right away using the **weights.hdf5** file
+**NOTE**: If the network structure has been changed, it must also be changed here.

+the output will be saved as "output.mid"